KrishnaPriyaMula/Jeopardy-game/README.md

 * November 6th & 7th created HTML code for Categories page, score page , Questions page,
 *	November 10th : creating home page and working on timer and user face recognition in HTML code.

+december 6th:
+Updated javascript to update the score when correct answer is selected and it adds zero to the totalscore when wrong answer is selected